Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 Louisiana vs. Arkansas State College Football Odds, Plays and Insights

-The Louisiana Ragin' Cajuns (5-1, 0-0 Sun Belt) are 18-point favorites when they visit the Arkansas State Red Wolves (1-5, 0-0 Sun Belt) in a Sun Belt matchup on Thursday, October 21, 2021 at Centennial Bank Stadium.
-The game has an over/under of 70 points.
+Oddsmakers massively favor the Louisiana Ragin' Cajuns (5-1, 0-0 Sun Belt) when they visit the Arkansas State Red Wolves (1-5, 0-0 Sun Belt) on Thursday, October 21, 2021 in a matchup between Sun Belt opponents at Centennial Bank Stadium.
+Louisiana is favored by 18 points.
+The over/under is set at 70 points for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.